anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 * Interoperability considerations: identical to the "coaps" scheme.
 * Security considerations: all of the security considerations of the "coaps" scheme apply.
-  Users of this scheme should be aware that as part of the intended use, a UDP message that was formed using the "coaps" scheme is modified by a Join Proxy as defined by \[This RFC\] into a UDP message conforming to the "coaps+jpy" scheme without the Join Proxy being able to parse/decode which CoAPS URI was originally used by the sender.
+  Users of this scheme should be aware that as part of the intended use, a UDP message that was formed using the "coaps" scheme is embedded by a Join Proxy as defined by \[This RFC\] into a UDP message conforming to the "coaps+jpy" scheme without the Join Proxy being able to parse/decode which CoAPS URI was originally used by the sender, since that information is stored as DTLS-protected data.
-  Depending on the CoAP Options used in the original CoAPS message, this operation may modify elements of the original CoAPS URI (as will be reconstructed by the receiving coaps+jpy server) in a way that is unknown to the Join Proxy.
+  The receiving server can transform the "coaps+jpy" scheme back to the original "coaps" scheme by decoding the JPY message payload.
+  However, any CoAP-related information not stored in the DTLS-protected data (such as in the UDP/IP headers) may be changed by these scheme transforms.

 ## Service Name and Transport Protocol Port Number Registry {#dns-sd-spec}